RaminM/Covid-Processing-Visualization/README.md

 # Covid-Processing-Visualization
-Processing and visualization of Covid19 data (Python and Dash)
+Processing and visualization of Covid19 data (Python and Dash) This is done for a school project.
+Web app is deployed here: https://covid-prediction-project.onrender.com/

 # Needed Libraries
 - Pandas: